stackpress/lib/docs/Events.md

 The EventEmitter instance to allow method chaining.

-#### Emitting Events
+### 2.3.
+Emitting Events

-The following example shows how to emit events and trigger all registered listeners.
+The following example shows how to emit events and trigger all registered listeners in priority order.

 ```typescript
 const result = await emitter.emit('trigger something', 42);